 What Is Drop-down List In HTML?

-An HTML drop-down list is a collapsible menu that shows one choice until clicked, then reveals all options.
+An HTML drop-down list is a collapsible menu that shows one visible choice until clicked, then reveals all options.

 What’s Happening